Your wealth journey is unique. We’re here to find the best solutions for you, which may not always be a traditional trust structure.

-Foundations are often considered a hybrid of both a trust and a company.
+Foundations are often considered a hybrid of a trust and a company.
 They are separate legal entities with no beneficial owners and are incorporated on instruction of a founder, with the legal and beneficial title held by the foundation itself.

-Foundations are particularly beneficial for clients in civil law jurisdictions which may not be familiar with the distinction between legal and beneficial ownership.
+Family foundations are particularly beneficial for clients in civil law jurisdictions which may not be familiar with the distinction between legal and beneficial ownership.
 They offer succession, wealth planning and philanthropic solutions.

 Governed by a charter and rules, foundations can be tailored to suit the wishes of each family.
 They can protect the younger generations from the complexities of the family day to day affairs and finances while providing a gateway for their future involvement.